-A Respondent seeking reinstatement eligibility following an Order of Suspension of more than one year must prove by clear and convincing evidence the Respondent's rehabilitation, fitness for CFP® certification, and compliance with the terms of the DEC's order.
+A Respondent seeking reinstatement eligibility following a Suspension or Temporary Bar of more than one year must prove by clear and convincing evidence the Respondent's rehabilitation, fitness for CFP[®] certification, and compliance with the terms of the DEC's order.
 Clear and convincing evidence is a standard of review that is higher than a preponderance of the evidence, and means "a high probability," i.e., evidence which shows that, as a whole, it is highly probable that the matter sought to be proved is true.